 You can also have a look at the cheese processing and cheese storage through glass walls of a raised platform.
 There is a shop where you can buy some delicious Gruyeres cheese and lovely Swiss souvenirs.
 There is also a restaurant where you can devour on some scrumptious Swiss specialties.
 The cheese factory opens at 9 am which is the best time to visit with no crowd and lets you explore at your own pace.
 More details here.

 Explore the Medieval Gruyeres Castle

-We next boarded a bus right opposite the factory to the Gruyeres castle.
-The bus drops you at the Gruyeres Ville (Gruyeres village) and the castle is some 10 minutes walk uphill from here.
+We next boarded a bus right opposite the factory to the medieval village of Gruyeres.
+The bus drops you at the Gruyeres Ville (Gruyeres village).
+The major attraction in the Gruyeres Village is the medieval Gruyeres Castle which is some 10 minutes walk uphill from here.
 All along the way the picturesque landscapes and vistas on either side of the street and the historic buildings are awe-inspiring.
 The 13th-century medieval castle houses interesting collections in ornate rooms from the glorious bygone era and a multimedia show to walk you through the history of the castle.

 It is recommended to visit early when we visited there were hardly any tourist but by the time we finished our castle visit and returned to the square it was jam-packed.